 Alas, here come the spoilers.
 If you still plan on seeing it, turn away now (although the following will serve as further evidence of why to avoid it):

-· —Pharaoh does not die in the waters,
+–Pharaoh does not die in the waters of the Red Sea.

-–The plagues all happen at one time almost simultaneously and all have human explanations.
-They all stem as natural consequences from the first miracle.
-The water turns to blood because God makes alligators eat everything, the fish die because of the blood, the frogs come out of the water because of the blood, the gnats come because all the frogs that left the water died, the gnats die and bring the flies, and the flies bring diseases to the cattle which kill all the cattle.
-The only true miracles that happen are the locusts who come randomly and Spirit who kills the children (at which God is represented as a moral monster for doing).
+–The plagues all happen at one time, almost simultaneously, and all have human explanations.
+They all are presented as natural consequences from the first miracle.
+The water turns to blood because God makes alligators eat everything in the Nile.
+The fish then die because of the blood, and so the frogs come out of the water because of the blood.
+The gnats come because all the frogs that left the water died.
+The gnats die and bring the flies, and the flies bring diseases to the cattle which kill all the cattle.
+The only true miracles that happen are the locusts who come randomly and the Spirit who kills the children (at which God is represented as a moral monster for doing).

 –God is portrayed throughout the movie as a physical, little, British boy of (about 9 years of age).

 This is only a brief list of the faults I remember.
 I only saw it once.
 There were many more.
 I would like to say that all of these changes affect the theology of the text and are very important.
 Specifically, the hardness and accountability of Pharaoh, the use of Aaron in Moses’ decree, the depiction of God, the lack of miraculous nature in God’s plans, and the fact that the Passover is never explained to Moses as to why it’s significant and how it will be forever, as it is in the text.

 The next series will address the characters specifically and why they were ruined.